-Lastly, rollover day is different for all of the different contracts.
-In other words, the number of days before expiration when a trader needs to exit one contract for another varies among the different futures contracts.
-Below is a list of the groups and days prior to expiration when rollover occurs:
+Take note that futures rollover day differs depending on the type of futures contract being traded.
+In other words, the number of days before expiration when a trader needs to exit one contract for another varies.
+Below is a list of the sectors and days prior to expiration when rollover occurs:

 - Equity indexes – 7 days